-Operations risk encompasses risks arising from day-to-day operations.
-Operational risk covers circumstances which may result in direct or indirect loss to the Company, including from inadequate or detrimental planning, processes, decision-making, exercise of judgment, personnel, systems or external events.
-The Managing Director has delegated responsibility from the Board to identify operations risks generally, to put in place systems to control and eliminate or minimise them and to monitor compliance with those systems, subject to accounting to the Board in real time regarding critical matters of this kind.
+Operations risks are risks arising from day-to-day operations, which may result in direct or indirect loss from inadequate or failed internal processes, decision-making, exercise of judgment, people, systems or external events.
+The Managing Director has delegated responsibility from the Board to identify operations risks generally, to put in place systems to control and eliminate or minimise them and to monitor compliance with those systems.
 The Company has clear accounting and internal control systems to manage risks to the accuracy of financial information and other financial risks.